 A centre vent is a simple option, making it perfect for men on the slimmer side.
-It is one of the more affordable styles on the market, and it’s also one of the most popular.
+It is one of the more affordable designs on the market, and it’s also one of the most popular.
 Tailored well to the body, this style will have you feeling confident and stylish.
 The only downside to the centre vent is it doesn’t allow for a whole lot of movement.

 For the modern man that oozes style, the side vent is the perfect option.
 This type of vent suits most men as it creates a long, streamlined look.
 What’s more, they give greater shape through the midsection of the jacket while still allowing flexibility below the waist.
-This also means less bunching when you sit down, which some gents find more comfortable.
+This also means less bunching when you sit down, which some men find more comfortable.
 The only real downside to the side vent is that it’s the most expensive type to manufacture.

 A jacket with no vents is made for slender or shorter guys as it is very well-fitted.
 It works to hug the torso, and it creates a slimmer look, thus more suitable for special occasions.
 The downside to the no vent style is the lack of room for movement, which leads to a less comfortable fit.
 It is, therefore, best suited to petite, fashion-conscious men who don’t mind sacrificing a bit of comfort for style.

 Versatile and stylish, the patch pocket can be characterised as a pocket that is sewn on the outside of the jacket.
 Jackets with patch pockets create a stylish appearance, without looking too over-dressed as you would with a suit or a blazer.
-This style will look even better when coupled with a pair of smart trousers.

 A welt pocket typically involves a pocket that is attached to the inside of a lined jacket.
 It has a rectangular opening with one or two flaps.
 It’s the most formal type of pocket, often featured on eveningwear.
 Welt pockets look great on any jacket, coat or blazer, especially when you’re going for a polished appearance.

 While patch pockets are a more casual option, the jet pocket is a little more formal.
 They are also the most common type of pocket, which is sewn on the inside of the jacket.
 Because the pocket is almost entirely internal, the jetted style is a great option for your more formal suit jackets.
 By keeping the pocket on the inside, the lines of the jacket appear more polished and sleek.
-To finish, the jet pocket is versatile, timeless and elegant.

 SUBSCRIBE TO OUR NEWSLETTER